Codesai/website/_posts/2015-12-02-pairing-dont-have-to-agree-on-the-plan.md

 ---
-title: 'Pairing: don’t have to always agree on the plan'
+title: 'Pairing: don’t have to always agree on a plan'
 layout: post
 date: 2015-12-02T09:25:44+00:00
 type: post